ignutanz/intro-freesoftware/basics-of-free-and-opensource-hour-wise-plan.rst

 #####################################################

-> Created in reStructuredText with GNU Emacs for TED by Tanzeem MB, Programmer, Informatics Division, C-DIT
+> Created in reStructuredText with GNU Emacs by Tanzeem MB, Programmer, Informatics Division, C-DIT

 Document version 1.1